helioforecast/Predstorm/README.md

-* Folder "data/" contains a position file for planets and spacecraft (to be replaced with positions in spiceypy/heliopy) and an unpublished v2.0 of the HELCATS ICME catalog.
+* Folder "data/" contains a position file for planets and spacecraft (to be replaced in the future with positions obtained via spiceypy/heliopy) and an unpublished v2.0 of the HELCATS ICMECAT catalog.
 OMNI2 data are automatically downloaded in this folder.